 As mentioned above under Tenant and Other Receivables and Allowance for Doubtful Accounts, effective the first quarter of 2022, the Company has adopted ASC 842, "Leases" which replaces the guidance under ASC 840.
 ASC 842 applies to the Company principally as lessor; as a lessee, the Company's leases are immaterial.
 The Company has determined that all its leases as lessor are operating leases.
 The Company has elected to not bifurcate lease and non-lease components under a practical expedient provision.
-With respect to collectability, beginning the first quarter of 2022, the Company has written off all receivables not probable of collection and related deferred rent, and has recorded income for those tenants based on a cash basis.
+With respect to collectability, beginning the first quarter of 2022, the Company has written off all receivables not probable of collection and related deferred rent, and has recorded income for those tenants on a cash basis.
 When the probability assessment has changed for these receivables, the Company has recognized lease income to the extent of the difference between the lease income that would have been recognized if collectability had always been assessed as probable and the lease income recognized to date.
 For remaining receivables probable of collection, the Company has recorded a general reserve under ASC 450.
-In the first quarter, the Company has charged revenue in the amount of \$0.8 million for receivables not deemed probable of collection and recorded an increase in revenues for \$1.1 million for a reassessment of collectability of one customer at Tribeca House that was determined to be probable of collection.
-By comparison, in the first quarter of 2021, the Company has charged \$1.1 million to operating expenses for bad debt expense computed under the guidance of ASC 450.
+In the three and six months ended June 30, 2022, the Company has charged revenue in the amount of \$0.7 million and \$1.5 million, respectively, for receivables not deemed probable of collection and in the three and six months ended June 30, 2022 recorded an increase in revenues of \$0.0 and \$1.1 million, respectively, for a reassessment of collectability of one customer at Tribeca House that was determined to be probable of collection.
+By comparison, in the three and six months ended June 30, 2021, the Company has charged \$0.9 million and \$2.1 million, respectively, to operating expenses for bad debt expense computed under the guidance of ASC 450.
 In transitioning to ASC 842 in the first quarter of 2022, the Company has elected the modified retrospective approach to existing leases at the beginning of the quarter and has recorded a cumulative-effect adjustment in retained earnings using the above methods applied to balances as of December 31, 2021, of \$6.0 million.